sdam-au/LAGT/README.md

 ---
 ## Description v2.0

 The lemmata for individual documents come from several sources.
-See the column "lemmata_source":
+See the column `"lemmata_source":`
-* "morphgnt": Lemmata for Greek New Testament (tlg0031) according to SBLGNT, as available from here: https://github.com/morphgnt/sblgnt
+* "morphgnt": Manually annotated lemmata for the Greek New Testament (tlg0031) according to SBLGNT, as available from here: https://github.com/morphgnt/sblgnt
-* "lxxmorph" : Lemmata for the Septuaging (tlg0527) according to the CCAT Gopher version as available from here: https://github.com/nathans/lxxmorph-unicode/tree/master
+* "lxxmorph" : Manually annotated lemmata for the Septuaging (tlg0527) according to the CCAT Gopher version, as available from here: https://github.com/nathans/lxxmorph-unicode/tree/master
+* "agdt": lemmata extracted from a manually annotated selection of ancient Greek texts, extracted from http://perseusdl.github.io/treebank_data/ (also available [here](https://github.com/PerseusDL/treebank_data/tree/master/v2.1/Greek/texts))
+* "gorman": lemmata from a manually annotated selection of ancient Grek texts, extracted from https://github.com/perseids-publications/gorman-trees/tree/master/public/xml (see [^1])
+* "pedalion": lemmata from a manually annotated selection of ancient Grek texts, extracted from https://github.com/perseids-publications/pedalion-trees/tree/master/public/xml
+* "glaux": lemmata from a large portion of *automatically* annotated ancient Greek texts, extracted from https://github.com/perseids-publications/glaux-trees/tree/master/public/xml (see [^2])

+[^1]: Gorman, V. B. (2020).
+Dependency Treebanks of Ancient Greek Prose.
+Journal of Open Humanities Data, 6(1), 1. https://doi.org/10.5334/johd.13
+[^2]: Keersmaekers, A. (2021).
+The GLAUx corpus: Methodological issues in designing a long-term, diverse, multi-layered corpus of Ancient Greek.
+Proceedings of the 2nd International Workshop on Computational Approaches to Historical Language Change 2021, 39–50. https://doi.org/10.18653/v1/2021.lchange-1.6

 ## Description v2.0